actiquest-dev/actiquest.github.io/membria/client.md

 2.  **Warm Memory Fights AMNESIA:** The SQLite state journal is a perfect, error-proof memory.
 To recall a past detail, the agent queries the database directly instead of trying to "guess."
 This eliminates hallucinations related to forgetfulness.
 3.  **Cold Memory Fights REASONING FAILURES:** Semantic search over past successful tasks acts like human experience.
 The agent uses proven reasoning patterns as templates, grounding its logic and preventing it from veering into illogical fabrications.

+Of course.
+I will add the new subsection justifying the architectural choice of databases to the document, in English.

+Here is the final, complete version of the document with this new addition.

+---

 #### 3.7.
 Local Knowledge Layer: The Hybrid Personal Memory
 This is the "brain" and long-term memory of the personal AI, implemented on a dual-database system for maximum performance.

 * **SQLite (Transactional Core):**
     * **Purpose:** Used as the primary operational database for frequent, small operations.
     * **Stores:** Full chat history, persistent agent event logs (`event_log`), user settings, model/skill metadata, and the Cache-Augmented Generation (CAG) cache of structured knowledge retrieved from the global network.
     * **Advantage:** Guarantees the reliability and integrity of operational data.
 Supports storing certain types of local indexes for search.
 * **DuckDB (Analytical Engine):**
     * **Purpose:** Used as a specialized engine for resource-intensive searches over large volumes of unstructured data.
     * **Stores:** The Retrieval-Augmented Generation (RAG) index—vector embeddings generated from the user's local files (PDFs, DOCX, emails, etc.).
     * **Advantage:** Provides lightning-fast semantic search across millions of text fragments.

-###  Preprocessing and Indexing: Semantic Chunking
+##### **Preprocessing and Indexing: Semantic Chunking**
 For maximum RAG accuracy, the `Local Knowledge Layer` employs an advanced **Semantic Chunking** method when indexing documents.
 Instead of splitting text into fixed-size fragments, this algorithm divides it along semantic and thematic boundaries.
 Each "chunk" represents a complete thought, which significantly improves the quality of vector representations, increases search relevance, and reduces hallucinations.

-###  The Personal Analytics Dashboard: Visualizing Your Knowledge
+##### **The Personal Analytics Dashboard: Visualizing Your Knowledge**
 The analytical power of DuckDB isn't just for the AI's internal use; it's exposed to the user through an interactive dashboard.
 This transforms Membria from a simple tool into a true knowledge partner.

 * **Knowledge Graph Visualization:** The dashboard can visually map how your documents, notes, and ideas are interconnected, revealing hidden relationships.
 * **Entity Analytics:** The system automatically extracts and displays frequently mentioned entities (people, companies, technologies).
 Users can click on any entity to see all documents where it is mentioned.
 * **Interactive Agent Memory Map:** The dashboard provides full transparency, allowing users to visually explore how an agent "thought" while solving a complex task.
 * **Discovering "Blind Spots":** By analyzing your knowledge base, the system can suggest what information is missing and offer to find relevant data on the topic.

+##### **Architectural Choice: Specialized Embedded Databases vs. Multi-Model**
+The decision to use a dual-database stack of SQLite and DuckDB is a deliberate architectural choice designed to optimize the performance and portability of the local-first client.

+While multi-model databases that combine graph, vector, and other capabilities in a single engine exist, the Membria client prioritizes **maximum performance, lightweight operation, and technological maturity**.

+The SQLite and DuckDB stack was chosen because each library is **best-in-class for its specific task in an embedded (in-process) format**:
+* **SQLite:** Offers unparalleled performance and reliability for the transactional workloads required by chat histories and agent logs.
+* **DuckDB:** Provides extremely fast analytical queries and state-of-the-art vector search capabilities, crucial for a high-performance RAG system.

+This specialized approach ensures that every function of the `Local Knowledge Layer` runs at peak efficiency, which is critical for a responsive user experience on a local device.
+While this requires managing two dependencies, the performance gains outweigh the complexity.
+For the **central corporate node**, where massive scale is more important than a serverless embedded footprint, using a powerful, server-based multi-model database is a more appropriate and justified architecture.

 #### 3.8.
 Network Interaction, Quality Assurance, and Ranking